v0robaa/basicAI/README.md

-🐍The fattest one from machine-trained snakes serpentarium
+🐍The fattest one from machine-trained serpentarium

 Enjoy.